3G network shutdown could disable millions of burglar alarms and car safety systems

+AT&T becomes first top network to shut down 3G amid fears of disabling millions of home and car safety systems

+Devices ranging from prisoner ankle tags through GPS systems to medical alert bracelets could all be left marooned, experts have warned

-Millions of burglar alarms, car safety systems, GPS trackers, medical monitors, and even prisoner ankle tags could stop working when American 3G mobile networks shut down later this year.
+Millions of burglar alarms, car safety systems, GPS trackers, medical monitors, and even prisoner ankle tags could stop working when American 3G mobile networks shut down this year - beginning with AT&T on Tuesday.

 Internet providers such as AT&T are preparing to mothball their 3G networks, which once formed the backbone of the mobile internet, to free up those parts of the electromagnetic spectrum for faster 4G and 5G signals.

-AT&T's network is scheduled to shut down on Tuesday 22 February, the first network to do so.
-T-Mobile's 3G network will shut down by summer and Verizon's in December 2022.
+AT&T’s network is scheduled to shut down on 22 February, the first network to do so.
+T-Mobile’s 3G network will shut down by summer and Verizon’s in December 2022 - meaning older phones that run on 3G will likely no longer work.
 Some companies are offering their remaining 3G customers free 4G phones to match.

 But experts have warned that millions of "internet of things" devices, including safety devices installed in a wide range of cars, will be harder to replace and could be left marooned when the sunset begins.